My name is Brajeshwar Oinam.

-I was born in a quiet and serene, hill-surrounded green valley of Imphal1, Manipur (INDIA) and spent all my childhood-school-life, teenage-college-life there.
+I was born in a quiet and serene, hill-surrounded green valley of Imphal1, Manipur (INDIA), and spent all my childhood-school-life, teenage-college-life there.

-By 2005, I decided it was time to take the plunge and started our first company - Oinam Software Pvt.
-Ltd. We undertook some of the most innovative, sometimes very experimental work for clients, including but not limited to the likes of STARZ, Disney, Obeo, Ultrashock, Edition Interactive, Cambridge University Entrepreneurs, Tata Interactive Systems.
-We also worked for many Contractors who sub-contracted their work to us.
-We were in-fact one of the best ghost developers to many successful Contractors.
+By 2005, I decided to take the plunge and started our first company - Oinam Software.
+We undertook some of the most innovative, sometimes very experimental work for clients, such as Adobe, Cambridge University Entrepreneurs, Disney, Macromedia, Obeo, Pearson, STARZ, Tata Consultancy Services, et al.